 The next hearing was held on July 6.
 At the end of the court session, the panel of judges, which was the third new panel since the beginning of the proceedings, ruled for continued detention for all detained suspects in line with the prosecutor’s request.

-The first hearing in the case where Çulhaoğlu and 12 others are facing two aggravated life sentences on coup charges, was held on August 16-17, 2017.
+The first hearing in the case where Çulhaoğlu and 12 others were facing two aggravated life sentences on coup charges, was held on August 16-17, 2017.
 At the end of the session, Bünyamin Köseli and Cihan Acar, two former correspondents for the shuttered news outlets Aksiyon magazine and Bugün daily, respectively, were released under judicial control, while Çulhaoğlu and other defendants remained behind bars.
-The judges also ruled that the said case be merged with the ongoing “FETÖ media leg” trial, where the suspects face “membership in a terrorist organization” charges.
-The first hearing post the merging of the two cases was held on October 24, 2017, at the Istanbul 25th Heavy Criminal Court.
-At the end of the court session, the judges ruled for the release of journalist Murat Aksoy and Atilla Taş, a columnist for the shuttered Meydan daily.
+The judges also ruled that the said case be merged with the “FETÖ media leg” trial, where the suspects faced “membership in a terrorist organization” charges.
+The first hearing post the merging of the two cases was held on October 24, 2017, at the Istanbul 25th High Criminal Court.
+At the end of the court session, the judges ruled for the release of journalist Murat Aksoy and Atilla Taş.

-No new release orders were issued in the trial’s hearings on December 3 and 4.
+No new release orders were issued in the trial’s hearing on December 3 and 4.

 The third hearing in the trial after two separate case files were merged in August took place on February 6, 2018.

-During the hearing, the prosecutor submitted his final opinion on the case, requesting the court to acquit 13 defendants of “coup” charges.
-He requested that all but three defendants, Murat Aksoy, Gökçe Fırat Çulhaoğlu and Muhterem Tanık, are charged with “membership in FETÖ/PDY terrorist organization” while the rest is charged with “aiding the FETÖ/PDY terrorist organization without being a part of its hierarchical structure.”
+During the hearing, the prosecutor submitted his final opinion on the case, requesting the court to acquit 13 defendants of the “coup” charge.
+He requested that all but three defendants, Murat Aksoy, Gökçe Fırat Çulhaoğlu and Muhterem Tanık, are convicted of “membership in FETÖ/PDY terrorist organization” while the rest of the defendants are convicted of “aiding FETÖ/PDY terrorist organization without being part of its hierarchical structure.”
 The prosecutor also requested the release of Çulhaoğlu on account of the changed accusation.

-Çulhaoğlu is still in pre-trial detention in the Silivri Prison in Istanbul as part of the case.
+Çulhaoğlu is still detained in the Silivri Prison in Istanbul pending the conclusion of the appeal process.